kevinhelvig/CAFF-DETR/README.md

 </figure>

 # Annotations :bookmark_tabs:
 The annotations files are adapted from the standard MS-COCO format.
 For FLIR, a key "image_IR" is added, to load the correspondant thermal image.
+Using COCO annotations allows to use the [pyCOCOtools API](https://pypi.org/project/pycocotools/) for metrics evaluation, which is "native" in DEtection TRansformers, while __MUCH__ easier than the other techniques.

 * [LLVIP](https://zenodo.org/records/13907794/files/LLVIP_coco.zip?download=1) <br>
   The original image collection can be downloaded [here](https://bupt-ai-cz.github.io/LLVIP).